Efficient Sequence Packing without Cross-contamination: Accelerating Large Language Models without Impacting Performance: Methods

-In terms of convergence behavior, the primary consequence of packing is an increase in the effective batch size (with respect to sequences and tokens) with some variation over different iterations.
-For instance, if each pack on average contains two sequences, the batch size (per optimization step) is effectively doubled on average.
-While one could subsequently reduce the computational batch size by the packing factor (average number of sequences per pack) and keep using the same hyperparameters, this is typically not desirable as it might imply under-utilizing the memory/compute.
+In terms of convergence behavior, the primary consequence of packing is an increase in the effective batch size (with respect to number of sequences and real tokens) with some added variation over different iterations.
+If we look on the sentence level, the number of sentences in one batch increases by the packing factor.
+Similarly, the number of tokens in one batch increases.
+Hence, hyperparameters that are sensitive to these numbers need to be adjusted.

+A direct solution is to reduce the computational batch size by the packing factor (average number of sequences per pack) and keep all other hyperparameters the same.
+For example, if the packing factor is 2, cutting the gradient accumulation count by half is sufficient.
+The advantage of this strategy is that no fine-tuning of hyperparameters is required and performance curves are comparable.
+However, this approach might be not desirable as it might imply under-utilizing the memory/compute, especially if the micro batch size needs to be reduced.

-Instead, we propose an approximate heuristic for updating the decay parameters of the LAMB optimizer~\cite{You2019}.
-For a packed dataset with a packing factor $p$, we update the decay parameters as: $ \beta_1 := \beta_1^{p},\, \beta_2 := \beta_2^{p}. $ For $p=2$, this corresponds to the exact parameters for calculating momentum and velocity, when updating with the same gradient twice~\cite{appendix}(Section~\ref{as:hyperlamb}).
+Hence to preserve batch size and optimize hardware utilization, we additionally propose an approximate heuristic for updating the decay parameters of the LAMB optimizer~\cite{You2019} .
+For a packed dataset with a packing factor $p$, we update the decay parameters as: $ \beta_1 := \beta_1^{p},\, \beta_2 := \beta_2^{p}. $ For $p=2$, this corresponds to the exact parameters for calculating momentum and velocity, when updating with the same gradient twice (Section~\ref{as:hyperlamb}).
 A common approach is to scale the learning rate with the batch size.
-Note however, that we take the mean gradient instead of an accumulated sum and have already a correction by the number of samples in that regard.
+However, our experiments in Section~\ref{s:explc} show that this reduces convergence speed.

 Since these adjustments are only heuristics the convergence of the model will be comparable but not identical.
 In particular, it is unlikely that simply adjusting the hyperparameters will fully undo the impact of the increased batch size.
 However, with these adjustments, researchers should be able to continue to use existing configurations.